Travel & Outdoors

-I f you’re trying to understand just how insatiable the appetite has become for Chesapeake Bay blue crabs, look no further than Dorchester County on the Eastern Shore.
-Here, past teetering stacks of crab pots and hand-painted signs that read LIVE CRABS, stand some of the last of Maryland’s crab picking houses, the most famous of which might be right off Route 50 on the way to Ocean City—the J.M.
+I f you’re trying to understand just how insatiable the appetite has become for Chesapeake Bay blue crabs, look no further than Dorchester County on Maryland’s Eastern Shore.
+Here, past teetering stacks of crab pots and hand-painted signs that read LIVE CRABS, stand some of the last crab picking houses, the most famous of which might be right off Route 50 on the way to Ocean City—the J.M.
 Clayton Company.

-Steam hisses out of its old cinderblock building on the Choptank River in Cambridge— shades of the once-bustling working waterfront now occupied by condominiums and the occasional cruise ship.
-The county’s other eight main picking houses reside on Hoopers Island, a remote archipelago located a half hour south past the Blackwater National Wildlife Refuge, where inky marsh sinks into the bay.
+Steam hisses out of its old cinderblock building on the Choptank River in Cambridge—shades of the once-bustling working waterfront now occupied by condominiums and the occasional cruise ship.
+The county’s other eight main picking houses reside on Hoopers Island, a remote archipelago located a half-hour south past the Blackwater National Wildlife Refuge, where inky marsh sinks into the bay.

 “A lot’s changed,” says Jack Brooks, who runs the fifth-generation business with his two brothers and son.
 “This was once the center of commerce.
 Now we’re the only seafood place left.”